 Primary Immunodeficiency Diseases

 The largest class of diseases that plasma treats are immune-related disorders.
 There are hundreds of primary immunodeficiency diseases (PIDDs), and plasma therapy is the leading treatment.
-Individuals living with a PIDD are more susceptible to infections and endure associated chronic health problems.
+Individuals living with a PIDD are more susceptible to infections and autoimmune disorders and may endure associated chronic health problems.

 That's where plasma comes in.
 Plasma infuses natural disease and germ-fighting proteins back into the body.
 A single PIDD patient needs about 130 donations every year, according to the Plasma Protein Therapeutics Association (PPTA).